 Your solicitor will also need to be in touch with your bank or building society to make sure all relevant payments are correct before being processed.
 They will also generate the official contract of sale of your shared ownership home.
 This will enable you to complete the sale.
 It can be more complex due to the fact you are selling a shared ownership home.

-Are solicitors fees less when selling a shared ownership home?
+Are solicitors legal fees less when selling a shared ownership home?

-Typically speaking solicitors fees for selling your shared ownership home should be less due to the fact you will have no costs associated with them doing the relevant local searches which should be done by the solicitors of those buying your shared ownership home.
+Typically speaking solicitors fees for selling your shared ownership home should be less due to the fact you will have no costs associated with them doing the relevant local searches.
+This should be done by the solicitors of those buying your shared ownership home.

-However, because shared ownership properties are typically leasehold there may be more costs associated with using solicitors as there could be more paperwork for them to fill out before your shared ownership sale completes.
+As shared ownership properties are typically leasehold there may be more costs associated with using solicitors.
+This is because there could be more paperwork for them to fill out before your shared ownership sale completes.

 Where can I find shared ownership solicitors?

-A good starting point is to ask your housing association for any recommendations as they may have a list of providers they use.
+A good starting point is to ask your housing association for any recommendations as they may have a list of shared ownership solicitors they use.
 As we mentioned earlier it is worthwhile getting free shared ownership solicitors quotes.
 These can give you idea of the fees involved and more choice about which solicitors to appoint when selling your shared ownership home.